todd-petruska/sqlalchemy-challenge/README.md

 ## ​**Climate App**:

 Lastly, a climate apps using a Flask API with respective routes to showcase the aforementioned queries to lowest, highest, and average temperatures for a one-year period.
 This is an example of an acceptable time range 2016-10-24/2016-11-09 for /api/v1.0/temp/<start>/<end>.
 The app.py files is accessed using terminal or windows command line, which will generate a URL to paste into your browser of choice.
+Copy, then paste the appropriate route into the URL to return respective data.